-Best for: All types of acne scars.
+Best for: all types of acne scars

-Best for: All types of acne scars.
+Best for: all types of acne scars

-However, they can also make your skin especially sensitive to the sun.
+But they can also make your skin especially sensitive to the sun.
 Always wear sunscreen daily when using anything that contains retinoids.

-Best for: Atrophic or depressed scars.
+Best for: atrophic or depressed scars

 Chances are high that you’ve already used salicylic acid to treat your acne in the past.
 From pads to spot treatments and lotions to face cleansers, it’s in just about every kind of acne treatment these days.

-You can add products with salicylic acid into your daily routine or your skin care specialist may use it for less frequent chemical peels.
+You can add products with salicylic acid into your daily routine, or your skin care specialist may use it for less frequent chemical peels.

 It might take a few weeks to see a difference when using salicylic acid.
 It can also cause dryness or irritation.
 You may need to use the product less often or try spot treating if you have sensitive skin.

-Best for: All acne scars.
+Best for: all acne scars

-Best for: All types of acne scars, often used for deeper scars.
+Best for: all types of acne scars, often used for deeper scars

 Much like a chemical peel and dermabrasion, laser resurfacing removes the top layer of the skin.
 This treatment typically has a faster healing time than other resurfacing treatments.

-However, you have to keep the area covered with a bandage until it’s completely healed.
+But you have to keep the area covered with a bandage until it’s completely healed.
 This treatment is also not a good option for anyone who’s still getting breakouts, and it’s not as effective on darker skin tones.

-Best for: All acne scars and lighter skin tones.
+Best for: all acne scars and lighter skin tones

-Healthcare providers use fillers to fill in acne scars and help even out the skin.
+Healthcare professionals use fillers to fill in acne scars and help even out the skin.
 The fillers can be made with collagen, your own fat, or a commercial filler.
 They’re injected under the surface of the skin to help plump up and smooth out depressed scars.

 Most fillers last between 6 and 18 months before they need to be redone, but some are permanent.

-Best for: Someone with a small number of boxcar or rolling scars.
+Best for: someone with a small number of boxcar or rolling scars

-Best for: Depressed acne scars.
+Best for: depressed acne scars

-There are a few different medications that can be injected into raised scars to help soften and flatten them including corticosteroids and chemotherapy drugs fluorouracil (5-FU) and interferons.
-The injections are usually performed as a series with one every few weeks.
+There are a few different medications that can be injected into raised scars to help soften and flatten them, including corticosteroids and chemotherapy drugs fluorouracil (5-FU) and interferons.
+The injections are usually performed as a series, with one every few weeks.

-Best for: Raised scars.
+Best for: raised scars

 At first brush, it might seem crazy to remove a scar and potentially replace it with a new one, but dermatologists or plastic surgeons can remove a very noticeable scar and leave behind a small scar that will fade with time.

-Best for: Deep depressed scars and raised scars.
+Best for: deep, depressed scars and raised scars

 Acne scars can be frustrating, but there are many treatments that can make them less noticeable.
-Most scars are permanent, but a healthcare provider can help you find the right treatment to help reduce the appearance of your scars.
+Most scars are permanent, but a healthcare professional can help you find the right treatment to help reduce the appearance of your scars.

 The best way to treat an acne scar is to prevent it in the first place.